 - The hiring manager will receive notification from Human Resources when the background screening process has been completed.
 Any questionable responses will be escalated to the Associate Director of Human Resources.

-- The Employment Office will notify the hiring authority when the background check has been completed.
+- The Recruitment Services will notify the hiring authority when the background check has been completed.
 The hiring authority may contact the candidate to confirm continued employment or agree upon a start date.

-- A completed PAF with required signatures and the appropriate offer letter must be forwarded to the Employment Office to complete the hiring process.
+- A completed PAF with required signatures and the appropriate offer letter must be forwarded to the Recruitment Services department to complete the hiring process.
 All PAFs need a minimum of two signatures from different individuals.
 The budgetary unit (VP, Provost, Dean, or President) should always be one of the two signatures.
 The required PAF and supporting document can be found at one of the following links Non-Exempt OPS package or Exempt OPS package.
 Refer to How to complete a PAF for assistance.

 The offer letter must be prepared on departmental letterhead and signed by the hiring manager and the candidate.